<< <%SKIN-STRTRANS-SYNTOC%> >>

-The database format, and database filename, was changed between version 2.70b of DONATION and earlier versions.
-In those earlier version, the database filename and backup filename were both DONATION3.DB.
-In version 3.00 of DONATION (first released in late 2007) and later versions, however, the database filename is DONATION4.DB, and the backup filename is DONATION4.DB.GBK, DONATION-YYYY-MM-DD.DB.GBK, or DONATION-YYYY-MM-DD.HH.MM.SSDB.GBK, where YYYY-MM-DD is replaced by the date the backup was made and HH.MM.SS is replaced by the time.
+The database format, and database filename, was changed after the release of version 2.70b of DONATION.
+In that and earlier releases back to 2.30, the database filename and backup filename were both DONATION3.DB.
+In version 3.00 of DONATION (first released in late 2007) and all later releases, however, the database filename is DONATION4.DB, and the backup filename is DONATION4.DB.GBK, DONATION-YYYY-MM-DD.DB.GBK, or DONATION-YYYY-MM-DD.HH.MM.SSDB.GBK, where YYYY-MM-DD is replaced by the date the backup was made and HH.MM.SS is replaced by the time.

 There are a few situations in which you may need to restore an old-version database file to DONATION.
 The most common is when your organization has been running a much older version of DONATION on a computer, and you buy a new computer (or switch to a new Treasurer or Envelope Secretary) and put a new version of DONATION onto that other computer.

 If you try to use the normal Backup/Restore ⇒ Restore Database menu option to restore the backup file from the previous computer, it will not work, because the backup file is named DONATION3.DB but the normal Restore Database option is looking for a new-style backup file with a name ending in ".GBK".
-Don't try to rename your file to be like that!
+Don't try to rename your file to be like that - that certainly won't work!
 Instead, use the menu option Backup/Restore ⇒ Restore Old Database (DONATION3.DB).